manpreet0204/ManpreetKaurGurtatta/README.md

 - 🎓 Information Management graduate student at the University of Illinois Urbana-Champaign.

-- 🔍 Actively seeking full-time opportunities in Data Analytics, Business Analytics, Marketing Analytics, and Technology Consulting.
+- 🔍 Actively seeking full-time opportunities in **Data Analytics, Business Analytics, Marketing Analytics, and Technology Consulting**.

 - 💼 Proficient in data analysis, visualization, and interpretation.

-- 💻 Skilled in Python, R, SQL, and Excel for data manipulation and analysis.
+- 💻 Skilled in **Python, R, SQL, and MS Excel for data manipulation and analysis**.

-- 📊 Experienced in creating insightful reports and dashboards using Tableau and Power BI.
+- 📊 Experienced in creating insightful reports and dashboards using **Tableau and Microsoft Power BI**.

-- ☁️ Currently expanding knowledge in cloud computing and data management with Azure.
+- ☁️ Currently expanding knowledge in **cloud computing and data management with Azure**.

 </p>